dsaidgovsg/airflow-pipeline/README.md

 #### Hadoop user and group

 The default docker user is 'afpuser' and group is 'hadoop'.
-Subsequent images that bases on this image can change the user by specifying docker arguments for 'SPARKUSER' and 'SPARKGROUP' respectively.
-For example, the docker-compose file that is based on this image would look something like this:
+Subsequent images that bases on this image can change the user by specifying docker arguments for 'THEUSER' and 'THEGROUP' respectively.
+For example, the Compose file that is based on this image would look something like this:

 ```
   scheduler:
     build:
       context: .
       args:
-        SPARKUSER: someuser
+        THEUSER: someuser
-        SPARKGROUP: somegroup
+        THEGROUP: somegroup
     command: ["some-scheduler"]
     ...
 ```

 Based on the specified docker user and group, see [Dockerfile](Dockerfile).
 Therefore, your Hadoop admin should also add the same user and group to your hadoop cluster.
-Also grant HDFS permissions on `PIPELINE_DATA_PATH` e.g. /datasets/hadoop
+Also grant the necessary HDFS directory/file permissions.

 #### Hadoop client configuration files

 To write to HDFS and connect to the YARN ResourceManager, the (client side) configuration files for the Hadoop cluster must be added.
-Unlike previous versions of this image, the hadoop configuration files has to be included when building the derivative images (based on this image).
+Unlike previous versions of this image, the Hadoop configuration files has to be included when building this or any derivative images as they will be copied into the image.

-Obtain from your Hadoop administrator and place in `./hadoop` directory.
+Obtain from your Hadoop administrator and place in `./hadoop/conf` directory.
 Note the environment variables that might be overwritten. e.g. Overriding `HADOOP_MAPRED_HOME` in `hadoop-env.sh`

 The configuration contained in this directory will be distributed to the YARN cluster so that all containers used by the application use the same configuration.

 See also http://spark.apache.org/docs/latest/running-on-yarn.html

+# Deployment using Docker

 ## Docker image